brunovlucena/scarlet/README.md

 # Scarlet: Your K8s Cluster Co-Pilot 🤖✨

-**Meet Scarlet, this is a ambitions project of a intelligent agent living in your Kubernetes cluster that sounds like Scarlet Johanson.
+**Meet Scarlet, this ambitions project of a intelligent agent living in your Kubernetes cluster that sounds like Scarlet Johanson.
 Its designed to empower engineers and streamline incident response.**

 Scarlet is your proactive partner, providing critical context, enabling swift actions, and offering seamless interaction to keep your cluster healthy and your applications running smoothly.